morpho-org/morpho-optimizers/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have linked the PR to the related issue if any
 - [ ] I re-read the whole issue and all the checklist is done
-- [ ] I have checked all inits in calculations
+- [ ] I have checked all units in calculations
 - [ ] I have followed all naming and comment conventions
 - [ ] I have checked there is no typo in my code
 - [ ] I have added, updated or removed the comments accordingly to my changes